"Inside each of us is a natural-born storyteller, waiting to be released."

 So I have let go of my fears and the need to be perfect and I just write.
 I will not put any pressure on myself and get bogged down in all the so called rules of writing perfection.
 I will just enjoy the process of telling a story because in the end, that is what it is all about.

-Like the old saying goes.. " the world is a stage" so I will play the part of a writer ad a storyteller looking out over my back yard garden watching nature at its best as I write the words of my stories.
+Like the old saying goes.. " the world is a stage" so I will play the part of a writer and a storyteller looking out over my back yard garden watching nature at its best as I write the words of my stories.

 My goal is to write a variety of 100 short stories from now till then.
 Then being the day the lights go out and my own story is ended.
 At this point I am working on my fourth tale called Remember Remember Maggie Hurd.
 It is an amazing story, if I say so myself, about a woman who lived with a secret in a small town on the Gaspe Coast.
-I have written 52 000 words and I am still writing.
+I have written 52 000 words so far and I am still writing.

 The 1st story I wrote was a fable called The Fisherman and the Salmon, A Fabled Love Story, about the consequences of forbidden love.
 You can find it here on my Book Shelf and it is also available on Amazon The Fisherman and the Salmon